Applying for a swan permit

 When you submit your application for either a swan permit or a preference point, you will be charged a $10 nonrefundable application fee.
 A permit fee is charged only if you are successful in drawing a permit.
 The fee for a swan permit is $15.

-You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through November 2013.
+You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through November 2015.
 You can also use a pre-paid credit card.
-If you have questions about using a pre-paid credit card, check with your financial institution for more information.
+Please keep in mind that the Division is not responsible for any bank charges incurred for the use of credit or debit cards.

-Your application for a swan permit or preference point must be submitted online no later than 11 p.m. on Sept.
-4, 2013.
-If you need help with your online application, please call any Division office before 5 p.m. on Sept.
-4, 2013.
+Your application for a swan permit or preference point must be submitted online no later than 11 p.m.
+MDT on Sept.
+3, 2015.
+If you need help with your online application, please call any Division office before 5 p.m.
+MDT on Sept.
+3, 2015.
 A Division employee will be available to help you.

 Did you make a mistake in your online permit application?
-Simply withdraw your original online application and submit a new, correct application before 11 p.m. on Sept.
-4, 2013.
+Simply withdraw your original online application and submit a new, correct application before 11 p.m.
+MDT on Sept.
+3, 2015.

 In order to withdraw your application, you must have the confirmation number from your original application.
 You must also have your customer ID and your date of birth.
 For each new application you submit, you will be charged a $10 nonrefundable application fee.

-If you need help with your online application, please call any Division office before 5 p.m. on Sept.
-4, 2013.
+If you need help with your online application, please call any Division office before 5 p.m.
+MDT on Sept.
+3, 2015.

-If you decide not to hunt swan, you can withdraw your online permit application until 11 p.m. on Sept.
-4, 2013.
+If you decide not to hunt swan, you can withdraw your online permit application until 11 p.m.
+MDT on Sept.
+3, 2015.

 Please remember that any fees you submitted with your application are not refundable.